huwan/CityU-Thesis/README.md

 # CityU-Thesis

+A collection of LaTeX thesis template for students at City University of Hong Kong.

+You can download the templates here:
-LaTeX Thesis Template for research postgraduate students (MPhil., Ph.D &amp; professional doctorate) at City University of Hong Kong
+- [CityU_Thesis](https://github.com/huwan/CityU_Thesis): An XeLaTeX thesis template for research postgraduate (MPhil and PhD) and professional doctorate (PD) students at City University of Hong Kong.